erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 A [hack day](http://en.wikipedia.org/wiki/Hack_Day) is a day devoted to creating and launching something that, for whatever reason, isn't on the roadmap, i.e., if you had a day to build anything, what would it be?
 (The answer to this question is also an incredibly important signal regarding career choice.)
 Some hack days have a contest at the end.
 Yahoo! runs hack days around the world that often span a weekend.
 Twitter runs a quartlery hack event that lasts a week.

 Given the limited timeframe, producing a functional proof of concept is valued over rigor.
 Developers often work through the night.
-Social order starts to flex.
 Hack events are a lot of fun.

 Variations on the hack day idea include [Random Hacks of Kindness](http://www.rhok.org/), which provides a way for developers to contribute to disaster relief efforts, and [CityCamp Hackathons](http://citycamp.govfresh.com/) focused on improving public services.

-Hack days are very common within tech companies as a way to foster innovation, identify problem areas, and meet external developers.
-For example, [Twitter Hack Week](http://engineering.twitter.com/2010/10/hack-week.html), [Facebook Games Hack Day](http://www.eventbrite.com/event/2414110670), and [Yahoo!'s Open Hack India](http://developer.yahoo.com/blogs/ydn/posts/2011/08/open-hack-india-they-hacked-we-won-them-over/).
+Hack days are very common within tech companies as a way to foster innovation, expand skill sets, and meet new people.
+For example, [Twitter Hack Week](https://www.youtube.com/watch?v=2oxDsIkwQA8), [Facebook hackathons](https://www.facebook.com/pg/hackathon/events/), and [Netflix hack day](https://medium.com/netflix-techblog/netflix-hack-day-winter-2017-73590a2fe513).

 <div>
   <blockquote class="twitter-tweet"><p>From @<a href="https://twitter.com/hackweek">hackweek</a> to <a href="https://twitter.com/search/%2523battledecks">#battledecks</a> to drinks w/ friends, today was one of the best days of my life.
 Thx, @<a href="https://twitter.com/twitter">twitter</a>. /cc @<a href="https://twitter.com/JoinTheFlock">JoinTheFlock</a></p>&mdash; erik eldridge (@erikeldridge) <a href="https://twitter.com/erikeldridge/status/163154687393136640" data-datetime="2012-01-28T07:01:23+00:00">January 28, 2012</a></blockquote>